Docs

 What SecOpsium stores

-That can include findings, severity, rule identifiers, file paths, evidence snippets, remediation guidance, project metadata, workspace metadata, and scan timestamps.
+Stored result data can include findings, severity, rule identifiers, file paths, evidence snippets, remediation guidance, project metadata, workspace metadata, scan timestamps, status, and report context.

 What SecOpsium avoids retaining